aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to XLSM or Online App" h2="Export DOCM to XLSM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOCM to XLSM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert DOCM to XLSM</h2>

+Converting DOCM to XLSM is a useful task for many C++ developers.
+DOCM is a Microsoft Word Open XML Macro-Enabled Document file, which is used to store documents with macros.
+XLSM is a Microsoft Excel Open XML Macro-Enabled Spreadsheet file, which is used to store spreadsheets with macros.
+Converting DOCM to XLSM allows users to access the data stored in the DOCM file in a spreadsheet format.

+<h2>How Aspose.Total Helps for DOCM to XLSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert documents, spreadsheets, and other file formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOCM to XLSM.
+Aspose.Words for C++ can be used to export DOCM to HTML, and Aspose.Cells for C++ can be used to convert HTML to XLSM.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy to access and use both APIs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}